State senator promotes affordable higher education

 Eldridge explained he was inspired by personal testimony from constituents in his district struggling with higher education debt, as well as the 2016 Bernie Sanders presidential campaign.

-“If we’re going to build the political momentum, we need to be bolder,” Eldridge said.
+“If we’re going to build the political momentum, we need to be bolder,” Eldridge continued.

-Dan Clawson, a professor of sociology at UMass, argued in support of the plan, especially in the manner in which it was funded.
+Dan Clawson, a professor of sociology at the University of Massachusetts, argued in support of the plan, especially in the manner it was funded.

-Depending on the passage of the Fair Share Amendment in 2018, the commonwealth would generate a projected $2 billion per year designated for education and transportation.
-It would specifically tax four percent on income over one million dollars.
+Depending on the passage of the Fair Share Amendment in 2018, the Commonwealth could generate a projected $2 billion per year designated for education and transportation.
+It would specifically tax 4 percent on incomes over one million dollars.
 Eldridge’s bill proposes that approximately a third of these funds would support debt free higher education.

 “If you get a paycheck every week, take a look at your paycheck.
 If you’re earning $19,230 a week or less, then, it will not raise your taxes,” Clawson explained.